shaisachs/origin-of-sadness/invention-of-sadness.md

 "Well then, I'll do my best."
 Henry set his spade down on the ground, and sat back on his haunches.
 How did every good story begin?
 "Once upon a time, there was a king in a castle, who ruled over a vast kingdom..."

 "No, Papa, you're telling it wrong!"
 Sophie stamped her foot into the grass, and it was only at that moment that Henry realized she had worn her new sneakers for the afternoon's chore.
-They were brand new, purchased just yesterday after school.
+They had purchased them together, just yesterday after school.
 The sneakers were a gleaming color of white - or in any case, they had been yesterday - with a streak of purple on both sides and heels made of plastic with shiny red lights that turned on whenever Sophie took a step.
 "The story starts like this: 'Once upon a time, there was a little girl named...
 Stephie.
 Stephie loved to sing, all day and all night.
 She sang at the playground, she sang in the bath, she even sang at school!
 She sang while she was doing her homework, or playing with her friends, she sang while she was riding her bike.'"

 "Sounds like Stephie must have had a real talent, right Sophie?"
 Henry stole a surreptitious glance at her sneakers, wondering how difficult it would be to wipe off the smudge of dirt on the side of the left shoe.
 Miraculously, that seemed to be the only stain on the new pair of sneakers.

 "Oh yes.
 Stephie was the best singer in her whole school, in the whole town even."

-"Well, that is a marvelous story.
+"Well, that is a lovely story.
 Did Stephie invent the very first sad song, is that it?"
 Henry gathered all the little rocks they had unearthed from the garden into a little pile, and left it by the side of the garden.

 "No!
 There's more to the story, you should know that!
 We haven't even reached the middle yet!"
 Sophie's face was drawn into a deep scowl, and without realizing it she had balled the packet of seeds into a fist.